Chyp3r/ChatByte/README.md

 ## Please read "To Do List" before use.
 The tool is under development and not all features are available

-**The purpose of this tool is to help develop an rnn powered chatbot.**
+**The purpose of this tool is to help develop an RNN-based chatbot.**

 **Development continues.
 The final version hasn't been released yet.**